Outer Banks, NC: Things to Do, Where to Stay, and Best Places to Eat

 Whether it’s a waterfront inn, a charming motel, or a vacation rental with a view, staying in Hatteras Village allows visitors to immerse themselves in the quiet beauty of the southern Outer Banks.

-5. Chic Luxury in Duck:
+5. Chic Luxury in Duck

 Duck, a charming town on the northern Outer Banks, offers a delightful coastal experience and is known for its upscale shopping, fine dining establishments, and a soundfront boardwalk that provides a picturesque backdrop for a leisurely stroll.